DEIB-GECO/NMTF-link/README.md

     - "relative_error" option runs the algorithm 5 times with masking, chooses the first iteration of each run with relative error < 0.001, runs one more time (without masking and evaluation) until the chosen iteration and outputs the results; it also outputs evaluation plots to the main directory.
     - "maximum_iterations" option runs the chosen number of iterations without masking and outputs the result for the last iteration.

-- **likelihood.threshold**, minimum NMTF score value for the novel links predicted.
+- **score.threshold**, minimum NMTF score value for the novel links predicted.

   *Options*: any value between 0 and 1.